o0101/futzz/README.md

 ## Quality

 The quality is around 86% of what I want for this.
 I'm very happy.
 It's very good so far.

+## Index size

+Compressed index on 42M of English ASCII text is around 280 Mb (2.4 Gb expanded).
+With a bit of other processing this can probably get down to 210Mb.

+So basically an index is 5 - 7 times as large as the text.

+This is not terrible.
+It's a good multiple for a good quality FTS search system like mine.